fastmcp-me/gis-mcp/docs/examples/movement_example.md

 **Prompt:**

 ```
-Using gis-mcp download the street network for Berlin, Germany for driving and save as GraphML.
+download the street network for Berlin and save as Graph file.
+Please use gis mcp tools

 ```

 **Action:**